Presidential and Parliamentary Systems of Government

 Following are the key features of the Parliamentary system of government;

-In this system, the Prime Minister and the Council of Ministers comprise the executive branch, while the Parliament serves as the legislature.
-The Prime Minister and the ministers are elected by the members of Parliament, which shows that the executive branch is derived from the legislative branch.
+The executive branch consists of the Prime Minister and the Council of Ministers, and the Parliament functions as the legislative.
+The Prime Minister and ministers are elected by Parliament members, indicating that the executive branch originates from the legislative branch.

-The executive is accountable to the legislature.
-There is a shared responsibility, meaning that each minister’s duty is the duty of the entire Council.
+The executive is responsible to the legislature.
+There exists a collective responsibility, signifying that each minister’s obligation is the obligation of the entire Council.

-There are two executives – one is a real executive, and the other is a nominal executive.
-The nominal executive holds the position of head of state, such as a president or monarch, while the real executive is the Prime Minister, who serves as the head of government.
+There are two executives: one is a genuine executive, while the other is a nominal executive.
+The nominal executive is the head of state, such as a president or monarch, but the real executive is the Prime Minister, who functions as the head of government.

-The head of this type of government is the Prime Minister.
-Typically, the individual who leads the party that secures a majority in the lower house is designated as the Prime Minister.
+The Prime Minister is the head of this kind of government.
+The leader of the party that obtains a majority in the lower house is usually appointed as the Prime Minister.

 Bicameral Legislature

-Many parliamentary democracies have a bicameral legislature consisting of a Senate and a National Assembly.
+Numerous parliamentary democracies possess a bicameral legislature including a Senate and a National Assembly.

-The duration of a government is dependent on the level of support it receives in the lower house.
-If the government fails to secure a vote of confidence, the Council of Ministers is required to step down.
-A new government will be formed through new elections.
+The longevity of an administration is contingent upon the degree of support it garners in the lower chamber.
+Should the administration fail to get a vote of confidence, the Council of Ministers must resign.
+A new administration will be established in forthcoming elections.

 Merits of Parliamentary System

-Given the interdependence between the executive and the legislature and the ability to remove the executive through a motion of no confidence, there is no room for authoritarianism.
-Additionally, power is not centralized in one hand, unlike in a presidential system.
+Due to the interrelationship between the executive and the legislative, together with the capacity to dismiss the executive via a motion of no confidence, authoritarianism is precluded.
+Moreover, authority is not concentrated in a single entity, as opposed to a presidential government.

 Accountable Governance

-Members of the legislature have the opportunity to ask questions, engage in discussions on matters of public interest, and exert pressure on the government.
-The parliament has the authority to oversee the actions of the executive branch.
+Legislators have the ability to pose inquiries, participate in debates on issues of public concern, and apply pressure on the administration.
+The parliament have the power to supervise the activities of the executive branch.

-There is a level of flexibility in the system, allowing for easy changes to the Prime Minister if necessary.
-During the turmoil of the Second World War, Neville Chamberlain was succeeded by the resilient Winston Churchill as the Prime Minister of Britain.
-In contrast to the presidential system, where a leader can only be replaced after completing their entire term or in the event of impeachment or incapacity, this situation is different.
+The system exhibits a degree of flexibility, enabling the seamless replacement of the Prime Minister as required.
+Amidst the upheaval of the Second World War, Neville Chamberlain was succeeded by the steadfast Winston Churchill as Prime Minister of Britain.
+Unlike the presidential system, where a leader may only be changed upon the completion of their full term or by impeachment or incapacity, this scenario differs.

 Demerits of the Parliamentary System